yoavram/curriculum-vitae/curriculum-vitae.md

 * *The Evolution of Stress-Induced Mutagenesis* - department seminar at the Department of Ecology, Evolution and Behavior, Hebrew University of Jerusalem, December, 2016.
 * Poster at the *Genome Evolution* conference in Weizmann Institute, November 1 - 3, 2016.
 * *The Evolution of Stress-Induced Mutagenesis* - [seminar](https://github.com/yoavram/Oranim2016) at the Department of Biology and the Environment, Faculty of Natural Sciences, University of Haifa-Oranim, May, 2016.
-* *The Evolution of Stress-Induced Mutagenesis: Causes and Consequences* - [PhD seminar](https://github.com/yoavram/PhDSeminar2016) at the Department of Molecular Biology and Ecology of Plants, Tel-Aviv University, April, 2016.
+* *The Evolution of Stress-Induced Mutagenesis: Causes and Consequences* - [PhD seminar](https://github.com/yoavram/PhDSeminar2016) at the Department of Molecular Biology and Ecology of Plants, Tel Aviv University, April, 2016.
 * *Microbial Growth in a Mixed Culture* - Poster at ISM (Israel Society for Microbiology) annual meeting in Bar-Ilan, February 17-18, 2016.
 * *The Population Genetics of Stress-Induced Mutation* - seminar at the IGC, Portugal, January, 2016.
 * Poster at the *first Pearl Seiden International meeting in Life Sciences*, Technion, Haifa, Israel, December 9 - 10, 2015